PrivateSky/whys/README.md

-# tracker
+# whys
-why module provides a novel method for tracking errors and for tracking execution of complex asynchrounous Java Script (node.js code).
+"whys" module provides a novel method for tracking errors and for tracking execution of complex asynchrounous Java Script (node.js code).
  This library is created for helping debugging of complex SwarmESB systems but it can be used in other projects.

-The why module works by adding a why function the the Function prototype.
-Basically for every call of an "important" function you can explain "why" that function get called
+The why module works by adding a 'why' function the the Function prototype.
+Basically for every call of an "important" function you can explain why that function gets called.

+##Usage:
+ Somewhere in your project do a var why = require("whys");

-For example you can do things like:
+Everywhere you want you can do things like:

  Example 1: